saivigneshkondi/Lung-Cancer-/README.md

-Title of the project: Predictive Analysis of Skin Cancer Using Stochastic Gradient Boosting Along with Recursive Feature Elimination
+Title of the project: Predictive Analysis of Lung Cancer Using Stochastic Gradient Boosting Along with Recursive Feature Elimination

 Steps involved in the project: